WojciechAdamowski/Docker-and-Kubernetes-fundamentals/DockerRunApp/DockerRunApp.md

 * If you are intresting in Powershell only, look at this [file](DockerRunApp.ps1)
 * Ofcourse to check all new objects you can simply use the Docker Desktop application

+#TODO add informations about containers
+#TODO add informations about images

 ## Steps

 ### Step 1 - Running the application using the Docker file